Exclusive Supermask Subnetwork Training for Continual Learning: Introduction

 Next, we show our method's advantage by experimenting with both natural language and vision tasks.
-For natural language, we evaluate on WebNLP classification tasks \citep{d2019episodic,huang-etal-2021-continual-idbr} and GLUE benchmark tasks \citep{wang-etal-2018-glue}, whereas, for vision, we evaluate on SplitMNIST \citep{zenke2017continual,De_Lange_2021_cope}, SplitCIFAR100 \citep{chaudhry2018efficient,De_Lange_2021_cope}, and SplitTinyImageNet \citep{buzzega2020der} datasets.
+For natural language, we evaluate on WebNLP classification tasks \citep{d2019episodic} and GLUE benchmark tasks \citep{wang-etal-2018-glue}, whereas, for vision, we evaluate on SplitMNIST \citep{zenke2017continual}, SplitCIFAR100 \citep{De_Lange_2021_cope}, and SplitTinyImageNet \citep{buzzega2020der} datasets.
 We show that for both language and vision domains, \method{} outperforms multiple strong and recent continual learning methods based on replay, regularization, distillation, and parameter isolation.
 For the vision domain, \method{} outperforms the strongest baseline by $4.8$\% and $1.4$\% on SplitCIFAR and SplitTinyImageNet datasets respectively, while surpassing multitask model and bridging the gap to training \textit{individual} models for each task.
-In addition, for GLUE datasets, \method{} is 2\% better than the strongest baseline methods and surpasses the performance of multitask learning (that has access to all the tasks at once and does not suffer from CF).
+In addition, for GLUE datasets, \method{} is 2\% better than the strongest baseline methods and surpasses the performance of multitask learning that uses all the data at once.
 Moreover, \method{} obtains an average improvement of $8.3$\% over SupSup for sparse masks with $2-10$\% of the model parameters and scales to a large number of tasks (100).
 Furthermore, \method{} with the KKT module learns new tasks in as few as 30 epochs compared to 100 epochs without it, while achieving 3.2\% higher accuracy on the SplitCIFAR100 dataset.
-In summary, our contributions are listed below: \begin{itemize}[topsep=0pt,leftmargin=0.8cm] \item We propose a simple and novel method to improve mask learning by combining it with exclusive subnetwork weight training to improve CL performance while preventing CF.

-\item We propose a \textsc{K}NN-based \textsc{K}nowledge \textsc{T}ransfer (KKT) module for supermask initialization that dynamically identifies previous tasks to transfer knowledge to learn new tasks better and faster. \item Extensive experiments on language and vision tasks show that \method{} outperforms strong baselines and is comparable to multitask model for language tasks while surpassing it for vision tasks.
+In summary, our contributions are listed below: \begin{itemize}[noitemsep,topsep=0pt,leftmargin=0.5cm] \item We propose a simple and novel method to improve mask learning by combining it with exclusive subnetwork weight training to improve CL performance while preventing CF. \item We propose a \textsc{K}NN-based \textsc{K}nowledge \textsc{T}ransfer (KKT) module for supermask initialization that dynamically identifies previous tasks to transfer knowledge to learn new tasks better and faster. \item Extensive experiments on NLP and vision tasks show that \method{} outperforms strong baselines and is comparable to multitask model for NLP tasks while surpassing it for vision tasks.
 Moreover, \method{} works well for sparse masks and scales to a large number of tasks. \end{itemize}